Below is an overview of the topics.

 This Could Change Everything

 Climate change is a big problem that requires big solutions.
-Explore bold new ideas and cutting-edge technologies that could finally help us to turn the corner on addressing climate change on a global scale.
+These bold new ideas and cutting-edge technologies could finally help us to turn the corner on addressing climate change on a global scale.